Jim Rhodes

-James Allen Rhodes (September 13, 1909 – March 4, 2001) was an American attorney and Republican politician who served as the 61st and 63rd Governor of Ohio from 1963 to 1971 and from 1975 to 1983.
-Rhodes was one of only seven U.S. governors to serve four four-year terms in office.
-(Note: The other six being Edwin Edwards, George Wallace, Jim Hunt, Bill Janklow, Jerry Brown, and Terry Branstad.)
-Rhodes is tied for the sixth-longest gubernatorial tenure in post-Constitutional U.S. history at 5,840 days.
-He also served as Mayor of Columbus from 1944 to 1952 and Ohio State Auditor from 1953 to 1963.
+James Allen Rhodes (September 13, 1909 – March 4, 2001) was an American politician who served as the 61st and 63rd governor of Ohio from 1963 to 1971 and again from 1975 to 1983.
+A member of the Republican Party, he was the Ohio state auditor from 1953 to 1963 and the mayor of Columbus, Ohio, from 1944 to 1952.
+Rhodes was one of only seven U.S. governors to serve four four-year terms in office (Note: The other six being Edwin Edwards, George Wallace, Jim Hunt, Bill Janklow, Jerry Brown, and Terry Branstad.) and is tied for the sixth-longest gubernatorial tenure in post-Constitutional U.S. history at 5,840 days.

-On May 3, 1970, Rhodes sent National Guard troops onto the Kent State University campus at the request of Kent, Ohio mayor LeRoy Satrom after the ROTC building was burned down by unknown arsonists the previous night.
-On May 4, Guardsmen killed four students and wounded nine others.
+Rhodes's tenure as governor had an emphasis on developing infrastructure and higher education in Ohio.
+In 1970, Rhodes sent Ohio Army National Guard troops on to the Kent State University campus at the request of Mayor LeRoy Satrom, resulting in the Kent State shootings where guardsmen killed four students and wounded nine others.
+His administrations also increased international trade initiatives, particularly in China–United States relations during the late 1970s.